topo-gps/ios-manual/en/waypoints/waypoint_icons.rst

 Waypoint icons
 ==============

 Waypoints are shown with an icon and a title on the map.
-It is possible to customize the icon.
+It is possible to customize the icon of a waypoint.